MimiOnuoha/Thesis2020/README.md

   - What do you need to know about the content/story?
   - What do you need from a tech standpoint?
   - If it’s too much for the time...what are the discrete parts of it you could accomplish?
+  - Note: the best theses come out of things that you've already been working and thinking about.
+If you're struggling to come up with an idea, consider if there's a project you've done in the past that has some aspect that you didn't have time to explore.
+What are the threads that you've been exploring so far?
 - **Bibliography**: Start a bibliography/reference resource of all the references that you're consulting.
 Don't put this on the chart, but keep a digital collection using some tool that can help you keep track of everything (CSV, Google Docs, static web site, Are.na, Zotero, Evernote, Tumblr, Git whatever works for you.)
+You can post this to the thesis journal if you like.